CJTozer/CJTozer.github.io/source/_drafts/Begin-Again-Once-More.md

 * Produce content that has potential value to others
 * Engage with the wider software development community, beyond my day job

-My goals for this blog are not:
+Some things that aren't goals for this blog:

 * Building a legion of loyal followers
 * Making mega-bucks